AhmedAShaheen/fully_gated_DAE/README.md

 python3 main_experiment.py --Data "RMN2" --Mode Eval>> ./results/results.txt
 ```

 You can remove the '>> ./results/results.txt' if you don't want the output of the codes to be written directly to 'results.txt' file.
+However, it is useful to keep it.